MikhailLenko/tensorscripts/README.md

 2. If you do not have typeorm installed, install it globally with npm.
 `npm install -g typeorm`

+#### node-ts
+1. Check to see if you have ts-node installed.
+`npm list ts-node`
+2. If you don't have ts-node installed, install it globally.
+You may need to use sudo.
+`npm install -g ts-node`

+#### typescript
+1. Check to see if you have typescript installed
+`npm list typescript`
+2. If you don't have typescript installed, install it globally.
+You may ned to use sudo.
+`npm install -g typescript`

 #### PostgreSQL
 1. Check to see if you have postgreSQL install.
 `brew info postgresql`